PART 6 CHURCH TEACHINGS

 Suggested Reading: 1 Corinthians 11:18-34

 The Corinthians observed what was called the Agape or “Love Feasts”, which involved the meetings of church members for a social meal on the first day of the week.
-Some commentators say that initially these feasts were held daily, and as time went on, they were changed to once a week.
-These feasts were associated with plans of mutual relief or charity to the poor.
+Some commentators say that initially, these feasts were held daily, and as time went on, they were changed to once a week.
+These feasts were associated with plans of mutual relief or charity for the poor.

 21 For in eating every one taketh before other his own supper: and one is hungry, and another is drunken.

-Apparently, in this instance, the richer members of the church came and ate with their own crowd.
-Some of them were so hungry that they decided to eat and drink of what they brought for themselves, instead of waiting for everyone else to arrive.
+In this instance, the more affluent members of the church came and ate with their own crowd.
+Some of them were so hungry and thirsty that they decided to eat and drink what they brought for themselves instead of waiting for everyone else to arrive.
 As a result, they wound up overeating and overdrinking, eventually becoming drunk.
-When the poor arrived, there was nothing left for them to eat or drink.
+When the poor came, there was nothing left for them to consume.

-While there is a lot more to say about this, the main idea to take from this story as to this study is that what was drunk was wine.
-They consumed too much and subsequently became drunk.
+While there is a lot more to say about this, the main idea to take from this story as to this disputable doctrine is that what was drunk was fermented wine.
+They consumed too much of it and subsequently became drunk.
 When this was found out by the apostle Paul, he gave instructions so that this wouldn’t happen again.

 33 Wherefore, my brethren when ye come together to eat, tarry one for another.